|These "study sites" (a

 *Iqbal: some of his best Urdu poems* (from his three main collections, 1924, 1935, 1936).
 A small selection of my own favorites by Iqbal (1877-1938).
 Devanagari transliteration is available.

 *"Kafan" (The Shroud)* (1935), by Premchand (1880-1936).
-The last and greatest (and bleakest) short story, by the founder of the genre in Urdu and Hindi.
+One of the last, and definitely the greatest (and bleakest) short story, by a crucial early pioneer of the genre in Urdu and Hindi.
 Devanagari transliteration is available.

 *"Toba Tek Singh"* (1955), by Saadat Hasan Manto (1912-1955); the single best short story that has come out of the terrible experiences of Partition.
 Devanagari transliteration is available.